Dietitian Blog, Long-Term Care | Jul 26 2022

 5. Non-therapy ancillary (NTA)

 As dietitians, we play a role in two of the five categories—speech therapy and non-therapy ancillary.
-The dietitian can work with the speech therapist to determine whether a resident would benefit form a modified textured diet due to a swallowing disorder.
+The dietitian can work with the speech therapist to determine whether a resident would benefit from a modified textured diet due to a swallowing disorder.
 As mentioned above, a swallowing problem should be coded in Section K of the MDS.
 A resident’s NTA score is identified by tallying points for each comorbidity.
 There are 50 conditions and services that are factored into the total score.
 Five of these pertain directly to the dietitian and their services including (in order of highest point value to lowest):

 • Resident receives 51% or more of total calories via IV feeding (7 points)